It seems you are offline. Please check your connection and try again.

 No. Both the free and private options are for receiving an SMS code only.
 If you need to make or take calls, you want a real SIM from a local carrier.

-What if the private line gets no code?
+What if the private number gets no code?

 Then you are not charged.
 The dollar only applies when the SMS actually arrives, so you can try a strict service with no risk of losing money.